iamkevk/simple_var/README.md

 We proposed a robust multi-factor analysis[^2] investigating the relationship between VaR and variables including market indicators such as GDP, VIX, S&P 500 and 10-year US government treasury yields and portfolio metrics such as portfolio beta, Sharpe ratio, Treynor ratio, and Jensen’s Alpha.
 Using logistic regression analysis, tree-based models, and variable selection techniques3, we aimed to help retail investors measure and address portfolio risk to navigate potential pitfalls and avoid succumbing to psychological biases that could lead to suboptimal decision-making.

 ## Implementation Overview
-1. Extracted relevant data from [FRED API](https://fred.stlouisfed.org/docs/api/fred/) and Yahoo Finance.
+1. Extracted relevant data from [FRED API](https://fred.stlouisfed.org/docs/api/fred/) and [Yahoo Finance API](https://pypi.org/project/yfinance/).
 2. Computed 1-month monthly VAR values over 130 months using the three main ways - Historical, Monte Carlo Simulation, and Parametric
 3. Prepared the dataset and executed the logistic regression model.
 4. Select the relevant variables based on the p-values.